 What is an RMAT?

-RMAT is an acronym that stands for “Regenerative Medicine Advanced Therapy”.
-Introduced in December 2016 as part of the 21st Century Cures Act, an RMAT designation can shorten time to market for innovative medicines.
+RMAT is an acronym that stands for “Regenerative Medicine Advanced Therapy.”
+The designation was introduced in December 2016 as part of the 21st Century Cures Act.

 An RMAT submission request must be made in conjunction with an Investigational New Drug application (IND), either concurrently or as an amendment to an existing IND.